Collecting Cinema, Rewriting Film History

 Between the Visible and the Invisible

-The history of cinema would not have been possible without the contribution of collectors.
-Whether through their pioneering collecting work or their passionate defense of forgotten parts of the world’s film production, collectors have had a lasting influence on both the field and the methods of moving image history.
-This book is the result of a renewed dialogue between international film scholars, collectors, filmmakers, curators and archivists.
-It aims to reveal forgotten and overlooked aspects of cinema history and its historiography by revaluing and exploring the practices of these passionate individuals whose contributions to the history and epistemology of cinema are undeniable.
-From the specific studies of collection and practice, to interviews with collectors and artists, the reader will find in this book various ways of thinking about the relation between collecting cinema and rewriting film history.
+The writing of cinema history would not be possible without the contribution of collectors.
+Whether through their pioneering excavation work or their passionate defence of forgotten productions and artifacts, collectors have had a lasting influence on both the field and the methods of moving image history.
+Proceeding from a renewed dialogue between international film scholars, collectors, filmmakers, curators, and archivists, this book aims to reveal the extent to which collectors and collections have contributed to both the history and the epistemology of moving images.
+It showcases specific studies of collecting practices, as well as in-depth interviews with collectors and artists bringing to light the innumerable articulations between collecting cinema and the rewriting of film history.

 Editors